Kroketje292/Root-project/README.md

 # Uitprobeersel
-Simpel webservertje.
-Download het install-webserver script en voer deze uit op een linux (ubuntu) machine.
+Simpel Webserver.
+Download and install this script and execute it on a linux (ubuntu) machine.